bingli8899/BEM780_NGS_tutorials/README.md

 # Basic overview:
 What are the goals of the tutorial?
-1) This repository (repo) decouments a very basic pipeline for NGS analysis from quality control to variant calling.
+1) This repository (repo) documents a very basic pipeline for NGS analysis from quality control to variant calling.

 2) This pipeline assumes that the users have no experience in NGS analysis but have some basic knowledge in Linux/Bash and Git.

-3) The tutorial contains several parts:
+3) The tutorial contains the following sections:
     1. How to get started: *This section discussed basic prompts and structure of the repository and anything the user needs to know before using the tutorial*
     2. Software installation: *This step walked through how to install the softwares.*
     3. Description of the example data: *This part presents two datasest (simulated and real human datasets) to be used.*
-    4. Variant calling pipeline: *After all the preparation work, section 4 presents how variant calling pipeline is conducted*
+    4. Variant calling pipeline: *After all the preparation work, section 4 presents how the variant calling pipeline is conducted*
         4.1 Quality control:
         4.2 Assembly and Alignment
         4.3 Visualize variant calling results